jch/styleguide/rails.md

 ## Tests

+* easy to understand is more important than DRY
+* a test should be understandable without jumping through several files
+* failing test should be easy to locate

 ### Use minitest style test methods

 When a test fails, it's easy to grep for the original failing method name.